 It is very important to do something about it.
 Not only is it irritating and cosmetically disturbing, but chapped lips can lead to complications.

 Damaged lips are an ideal breeding ground for pathogenic bacteria, which, once established, can also easily penetrate the body and cause further infections.
 Also, cold sores may flare up if the lips are affected.

 The culprit, the herpes simplex virus, can become active in poor weather, severe freezing weather, exposure to bright sun, and reduced resistance of the body.
 So there are plenty of reasons to keep lips healthy and moist.

 Complications from chapped lips

-Dry, chapped lips, in and of itself, is not a troubling situation.
-However, various complications can arise, which in some cases must be treated by the doctor.
+Dry, chapped lips, in and of themselves, are not a troubling situation.
+However, various complications can arise, which, in some cases, must be treated by the doctor.

-Affected persons with dry and brittle lips often have a problem with cracked corners of the mouth.
+Affected people with dry and brittle lips often have a problem with cracked corners of the mouth.
 In that case, there can be significant complications with food intake or speaking.

 Under certain circumstances, it can also lead to inflammation of the corners of the mouth.
 This condition should definitely be investigated by your doctor so that the inflammation can be relieved by appropriate medication.

 Consult your doctor

 In case of dry or brittle lips, you normally do not need to consult your doctor.
 The complaints are of little importance and you can easily solve the problem with self-care measures.
 Dry, cracked lips are more common with a seasonal change.
 With a decreasing temperature, the skin on the lips requires more intensive care.